 How do I find out more about BLL's tournament teams?

 Teams are picked through player voting and coach selection in the final week of the season.
 A tournament team is picked for ages 11 and 12, and a separate team for ages 9 and 10.
 There may be an additional team for age 10 and 11, if there is interest and enough players.
 The 11/12 team will compete in Little League's Tournament system, 10/11 up to the regional level, and 9/10 up to the State level.
-Managers of the 11/12 team usually come from the winningest managers from the BLL season.
-Circumstances may mean that other coaches may serve.
-Managers choose their assistants from coaches in the league.
+Managers for these teams are chosen from regular season managers and coaches.
+Managers then choose their assistants from coaches in the league.
 A team may only field three coaches total, although others may help at practices and off the field.